AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-server/templating-specs.md

 | Real-time (streaming) integrations | :white_check_mark: |
 | File-based (batch) integrations | :x: |

+## Configure a template spec {#configure-template-spec}

 Adobe uses a templating language similar to [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) to transform the fields from the XDM schema into a format supported by your destination.

 ![Template configuration highlighted](../../assets/functionality/destination-server/template-configuration.png)

 For more information about the transformation, visit the links below:

 * [Message format](message-format.md)
 * [Using a templating language for the identity, attributes, and segment membership transformations ](message-format.md#using-templating)